ArmandDS/etlInsurance/README.rst

 Developments
 ============
-I desing a star shecheme for the file like you can see below
+I designed an star shecheme for the file like you can see below

+-  Revenues: The fatcs
+-  Product: Dimension
+-  Agencies: Dimension
+-  Cluster: Dimension

 I implemented the following methods for reporting:

 1. Profitability: To extract a profitability report by product for the agency by and year.
 2. Cash Flow: To extract a cashflow report by product by agencies and years
 3. Revenues: To extract a revenue report by product by agencies and years
 4. Products: to extract all products
 5. Agencies: to get all agencies

 **Categorization**